Introduction

 These successive supercontinents have left their fingerprints in the form of ancient mountain belts, igneous intrusions, sedimentary basins, and paleomagnetic records preserved in Earth’s crust.

-The primary engine of the supercontinent cycle is plate tectonics, particularly processes such as:
+The primary engine of the supercontinent cycle is plate tectonics.
+The processes responsible for plate tectonics are:

-Heat from Earth’s core creates convection currents in the mantle, which slowly push tectonic plates around.
+Heat generated from mantle of the Earth creates convection currents, which slowly push tectonic plates around.
 This movement causes continents to collide and form supercontinents or rift apart to form new ocean basins.

 Subducting oceanic plates (slab pull) and the outward push from mid-ocean ridges help drive the movement of continents.
 When subduction zones encircle a supercontinent, it can initiate internal rifting, leading to breakup.